getify/You-Dont-Know-JS/types & grammar/ch4.md

 In the overall scheme of things, there's relatively few cases where *implicit coercion* is truly dangerous.
 But in those places, for safety sake, definitely use `===`.

 **Note:** Another place where coercion is guaranteed *not* to bite you is with the `typeof` operator. `typeof` is always going to return you one of seven strings (see Chapter 1), and none of them are the empty `""` string.
 As such, there's no case where checking the type of some value is going to run afoul of *implicit coercion*. `typeof x == "function"` is 100% as safe and reliable as `typeof x === "function"`.
 Literally, the spec says the algorithm will be identical in this situation.
-So, don't just blindly use `===` everywhere simply because that's what your linter tells you, or (worst of all) because you've been told in some book to **not think about it**.
+So, don't just blindly use `===` everywhere simply because that's what your code tools tell you to do, or (worst of all) because you've been told in some book to **not think about it**.
 You own the quality of your code.

 Is *implicit coercion* evil and dangerous?
 In a few cases, yes, but overwhelmingly, no.